-Excessive sugar weakens the immune system, promotes inflammation throughout your whole body, and feeds yeast and other pathogenic microorganisms.
-Research has shown it contributes to cardiovascular disease,8 metabolic disease,7 diabetes,8 weight gain,7 obesity,8 and probably even IBS9 and a lot more.
+Yep, that’s right – research shows that excessive sugar intake weakens the immune system, promotes inflammation throughout the body, and feeds yeast and other pathogenic microorganisms.
+It can also lead to cardiovascular disease8, metabolic disease7, diabetes8, weight gain7, obesity8, IBS9, and a lot more.

-Fructose is fruit sugar.
-But that’s not the full picture.
-Aside from naturally occurring in fruit, fructose is a major component of both table sugar and high-fructose corn syrup (HFCS),10 which means it’s hiding in a lot of foods you might not expect.
+Although fructose is essentially fruit sugar, it’s a lot less harmless than it sounds.
+Aside from naturally occurring in fruits, fructose is a major component of both table sugar and high-fructose corn syrup (HFCS)10, which means it’s lurking in many foods we consume daily that you wouldn’t suspect.

 Commonly consumed foods containing fructose:

 - • Honey